dringakn/ROSExamples/README.md

 Action server
 ## example10:
 ## example11:
-Node to capture image from webcam and publish it on a topic.
+Captures an image from the webcam and publish it on a topic.
 ## example12:
 Eigen matrix example
 ## example13: